cdktf/cdktf-provider-cloudflare/docs/workersScript.csharp.md

 Path to a file containing the Module or Service Worker contents of the Worker.

-Exactly one of `content` or `content_file` must be specified.
+Conflicts with `content`.
 Must be paired with `content_sha256`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/workers_script#content_file WorkersScript#content_file}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/workers_script#content_file WorkersScript#content_file}

 ---